-The members have a well-balanced blend of experience in the Finance, Legal, Commercial, Financial, Corporate Governance and Audit sector.
+The members have a well-balanced blend of experience in the Finance, Legal, Commercial, Corporate Governance and Audit sector.
 Chairman of the Audit Committee Mr. D P Kumarage has extensive experience in Banking and Finance sectors.

-Brief profile of each member is provided on pages 11 to 13.
+Brief profile of each member is provided on pages 12 to 14 of this annual report.

-The Company secretary acts as the secretary to the committee.
+The Company Secretary acts as the Secretary to the Committee.